 name-fact1 Babel-loc-acc2 this-acc-psu2 order-fact-opposition-partfact-psu2 Lord-nom-nom3a PIn−2-dat-loc3 speak-ins-dat3 1/1-acc-nom4a earth-acc-partacc5 move-partfact-psu2 PIn−2-dat-ela3 PIn−1-acc-abl3 earth-loc-ill3 1/1-acc-loc4.

-For this reason it was called Babel, because there the Lord confused the language of the whole world, and because he scattered [them] from there to the whole surface of the earth.
+For this reason it was named Babel, because there the Lord confused the language of the whole world, and because he scattered [them] from there to the whole surface of the earth.

 Therefore its name was called Babel, because there the Lord confused the language of all the earth.
 From there, the Lord scattered them abroad on the surface of all the earth.